 Used your product in the last two weeks

-Optionally pre-segment your users, so that you can track how different segments respond to this survey question.
+Optionally pre-segment your users so you can track how different segments respond to this survey question.

 Present your existing users or customers with the following survey question, either independently or as part of a larger survey:

-How would you feel if you could no longer use [product]?
+How would you feel if you could no longer use this product?

 Not disappointed (it isn’t really that useful)